-- 1 Push the drain hose as far as possible over the drain pipe connection. - 2 Tighten the metal clamp until the screw head is less than 4 mm from the metal clamp part. - 3 Check for water leaks (see "To check for water leaks" [> 57]). - 4 Wind the large sealing pad (= insulation) around the metal clamp and drain hose, and fix it with large tie wraps (accessory). - 5 Connect the drain piping to the drain hose.
+- 1 Push the drain hose as far as possible over the drain pipe connection. - 2 Tighten the metal clamp until the screw head is less than 4 mm from the metal clamp part. - 3 Check for water leaks (see "To check for water leaks" [> 56]). - 4 Install the insulation piece (drain pipe).

+- 5 Wind the large sealing pad (= insulation) around the metal clamp and drain hose, and fix it with tie wraps. - 6 Connect the drain piping to the drain hose.

 - a Drain pipe connection (attached to the unit)

 - b Drain hose (accessory)

 - c Metal clamp (accessory)

 - d Large sealing pad (accessory)

+- e Insulation piece (drain pipe) (accessory)

-- e Drain piping (field supply)
+- f Drain piping (field supply)